ENGO150/WHY2/README.md

 - Encryption:
     ```c
     //FIRST VARIANT
     char *yourText = encryptText("Put here text, you want encrypt...", "tzXlZGxkhfYOvRthqokDrmGFyDMylgmeIlrJTpVAwuqrLjABXM"); //The second thing is Your **key**.
-(The key must be 50 characters long!)
+(The key must be at least 50 characters long!)

     //SECOND VARIANT
     char *yourText = encryptText("Put here text, you want encrypt...", NULL); //See?
 You don't have to use Your key.
 Program will automatically generate one for you.
 It will be printed out, so save it somewhere.